Ed Chen

 The System

-Measurably reduced developer implementation time.
+Measurably reduced developer implementation time by 30–40%.

-Includes responsive behavior from mobile to 4K,
+Full responsive coverage mobile to 4K,

-prototype animations on CodePen for zero-gap developer handoff.
+with prototype animations for zero-gap developer handoff.

-Explore Design System β†’
+Explore Design System →

 ASIC (Australia)